pypa/pip/docs/html/cli/pip_install.rst

 than using the ``egg_info`` command, but avoids downloading and processing unnecessary numbers of files).

-The :pep:`508` requirement syntax can be used to explicitly state the project name (see :doc:`../topics/vcs-support`).
+The :ref:`Direct URL requirement syntax <pypug:dependency-specifiers>` can be used to explicitly state the project name (see :doc:`../topics/vcs-support`).

 Satisfying Requirements
 -----------------------